AniaStep/give-and-help/README.md

 The project is a web application designed to simplify the process of donating items to those in need.
 It provides users with an easy-to-use form to facilitate the donation process, addressing common issues such as trust and convenience that often hinder donations.

-## Problem Statement

-Users often have items at home they wish to donate but face several challenges:
-- Lack of trust in local collection points or containers.
-- The inconvenience of traveling to verified donation centers.
-- Uncertainty about whether donated items will reach those in need.

-This project aims to address these issues by offering a reliable and convenient solution for donating items.

 ## Features